telerik/document-processing-docs/pdf-export.md

 ## Convert a Spreadsheet Document to PDF

-While the discussed so far libraries allow working with text documents, with RadSpreadProcessing you can create, import and export tabular data.
-This library supports the most common file formats for storing spreadsheet documents.
-All of them are listed in the corresponding [Formats and Conversion section]({%slug radspreadprocessing-formats-and-conversion-pdf-pdfformatprovider%}).
+While the so far discussed libraries allow working with text documents, with RadSpreadProcessing you can create, import and export tabular data.
+This library supports the most common file formats for storing spreadsheet documents - Xlsx, CSV.
+All format providers are listed and described in the corresponding [Formats and Conversion section]({%slug radspreadprocessing-formats-and-conversion-pdf-pdfformatprovider%}).

 In order to enable the export to PDF in RadSpreadProcessing, you will need to add a reference to the **Telerik.Windows.Documents.Spreadsheet.FormatProviders.Pdf** assembly.